-Hardie siding, a.k.a. fiber cement, is a siding material that was first introduced in the 1980’s as a replacement for asbestos cement, wood, aluminum and vinyl siding products.
+Hardie siding problems, a.k.a. fiber cement problems, are rare but do happen from time to time.
+Fiber cement is a siding material that was first introduced in the 1980’s as a replacement for asbestos cement, wood, aluminum and vinyl siding products.
 Hardie has steadily grown in popularity since, mostly due to it’s durability, style, feel and texture.
 It’s also a mostly natural material which is more “eco friendly” than vinyl, acts as a fire stop, and last longer if properly maintained.
 With so many siding products available today, it’s important to understand the benefits, as well as the problems with Hardie siding before you make a decision about what siding to install on your home.
 While we’ll look at the benefits of Hardie siding elsewhere, this article will explore the five worst problems with Hardie siding.

 Fiber cement siding products are painted.
-This means it periodically requires re-painting to maintain it’s beautiful appearance.
+This means they periodically require re-painting to maintain a beautiful appearance.
 This is one of the worst problems with Hardie siding considering it’s not an option.
 If you don’t paint the siding every 7-10 years, on average, it’ll start to fade and/or peel, crack or chip.
 Compare that to other siding products, such as vinyl, which require no maintenance whatsoever.

 There’s a reason you spent a bit more for Hardie siding.
 This high quality material doesn’t need much to keep it looking great throughout the years.
 Of course, “low-maintenance” doesn’t mean “maintenance-free.”
-You’ll definitely need to care for it to keep it looking, and performing, it’s best.
+Hardie siding definitely requires care to keep it looking, and performing, it’s best.